-Puppy Ice Pops Just for Dogs
+Puppy Ice Pops for the Dog Days of Summer

 As the sizzling dog days of summer approach, your pampered dog may look at you with languid eyes as you refresh yourself with a delicious ice cream cone or popsicle.
 You know for a fact that those chocolate bits aren't good for him and that all those artificial colors, flavors, and sweeteners can do more harm than good.
 That dairy in the ice cream can also cause some GI upset.

-- Banana Peanut Butter Ice Pop
+1. Banana Peanut Butter

 Place some water in the ice cube trays and insert in the middle your dog's favorite treats or a few of his kibble.
 Once frozen, the treat will be suspended inside the ice cube and your dog will need to melt the ice cube to get to it.
 This is a great way to keep your dog hydrated and entertained.

-- Chicken Broth Ice Pop
+3. Chicken Broth

 In this case, use plain canned pumpkin and mix with a few crushed dog cookies.
 Freeze in ice cube trays or inside a Kong.
 Make sure that you use plain pumpkin and not the pie filling with all those spices added.

-- Yogurt Apple Butter Pops
+6. Yogurt Apple Butter

-Mix a cup of plain yogurt with 2 tablespoons honey, 2 tablespoons peanut butter and 1/3 cup applesauce.
+Mix a cup of plain yogurt with 2 tablespoons honey, 2 tablespoons peanut butter, and 1/3 cup applesauce.
 Place in the ice cube tray and serve these healthy treats to your pooch.

-- Strawberry Mint Ice Pops
+7. Strawberry Mint

 Want your pooch to be refreshed and at the same time have some refreshing breath?
 Try to blend some organic strawberries with a few mint leaves and some coconut water.
 Note: avoid pennyroyal, a member of the mint family which can be harmful to dogs.

-* Note: these ice pops are to be used as an occasional treat.
+Note: These ice pops are to be used as an occasional treat.
 Because they can be messy, they are obviously best served outside.
 If your dog has allergies or any other medical condition, don't use ingredients that can trigger problems and always ask your vet about ingredients you are 100 percent not sure about.

 Your dog may care less about the shape of your ice pops, but what if you care?
 You may have a party and want to have some refreshments for pooches or may want to impress your family and friends.
 Then invest in some time on making adorable shapes that will make those dog ice pops stick out and impress.
 Here are some tips:

-- Invest in a Kong Easy Freeze Kit.
+- Invest in a Kong Easy-Freeze Kit.
 This kit will allow you to dish out adorable dog ice pops shaped like a Kong.
 Best of all, you can purchase mixes that already come flavored.
 Will your dog have chicken soup, juicy apple, white cheddar or sweet potato tonight?

-- Purchase fun shaped ice trays.
-You may be lucky to find bone shaped ice trays, dog shaped ice trays and paw shaped ice trays so you can stay on theme.
+- Purchase fun-shaped ice trays.
+You may be lucky to find bone-shaped ice trays, dog-shaped ice trays, and paw-shaped ice trays so you can stay on theme.

 The sky is the limit when it comes to mixing your dog's favorite foods to turn them into refreshing summer treats.
 Have fun!